joelparkerhenderson/wordbooks/retail.md

 * [group buying](TODO):  When retailers pool their resources to buy products at a discount; also called a cooperative.
 * [gummed label](TODO):  A pricing ticket with adhesive on the back, used on cloth, leather, and unpainted wood.
 * [hard line](TODO):  Describes all nontextile merchandise.
+* [hard mark](TODO): hard markdown a.k.a. permanent markdown; theese tend to be taken at the end of the season, but can also be taken on slow moving merchandise that you want to exit out of. (cf. promo markdown)
 * [heterogenous products](TODO):  Durable products that are different in quality, appearance, and other features.
 * [hole pin ticket](TODO):  A pricing ticket used on paired items such as gloves.
 * [home furnishings](TODO):  Refers to all furniture and accessories for the home, including dishes, rugs, furniture, etc.